tedhchen/GlobalClimateGovernance/index.md

 [Click here for a detailed description of the course.]({{ site.baseurl }}{% link about.md %})

-**As we deal with the difficulties of online learning during a pandemic, the course is subject to adjustments, but never in the direction of increased difficulty.**
+**As we deal with the difficulties of everything going on in the world right now, the course is subject to adjustments, but never in the direction of increased difficulty.**

 ## Basics

+**Meeting Times:**
+- Wed: 12.15-13.45
+- Thu: 14.15-15.45;
-**Meeting Time:** Wed 12.15-13.45 & Thu, 14.15-15.45; 16.3-21.4 (no classes on 14.4 and 20.4)
+- 16.3-21.4.2022 (no classes on 14.4 and 20.4)

+**Meeting Location:**
-**Meeting Location:** Wed: Kielikeskus, sh.403, Language Centre, Fabianinkatu 26; Thu: Päärakennus, U4080, Päärakennus
+- Wed: Kielikeskus, sh.403, Language Centre, Fabianinkatu 26
+- Thu: Päärakennus, U4080, Päärakennus

 **Office Hours:** By appointment.